Churchill tank: Design

 The Bedford Vehicles engine was effectively two engines in horizontally opposed configuration ("flat twelve") on a common crankshaft.
 There were four Solex carburettors each on a separate manifold that fed three cylinders formed as a single cylinder head.
 The elements of the engine and ancillary components were laid out so they could be reached for maintenance through the engine deck covers.
 Air for the engine was drawn from the fighting compartment through air cleaners.
 Cooling air was drawn into the engine compartment through louvres on the sides, across the radiators and through the engine compartment by a fan driven by the clutch.
 This fan blew the air over the gearbox and out the rear of the hull.
 By opening a flap between the fighting compartment and the engine compartment, this airflow could be used to remove fumes produced by firing the armament.
-The 1296 cuin capacity engine was rated at 325 bhp at 2,000 rpm, delivering 960 lbft torque over an engine speed range from 800 to 1,600 rpm.
+The 1296 cuin capacity engine was rated at 325 bhp at 2,200 rpm, delivering 960 lbft torque over an engine speed range from 800 to 1,600 rpm.
+With the introduction of the Churchill Mk VII and VIII, the engine was uprated to 350 bhp at 2,200 rpm, presumably to counteract the increased weight.